takahiroaoki/data-platform-sample/README.md

 ## Debug
 ```
-# In the debug container @/mnt/debug
+# In the manager container @/mnt/debug
 # then enter "password"
 $ make psql
 ```